Whether we’re in our gardens, on our balconies, down the park or sat in a traffic jam irresponsibly visiting a beauty spot, it’s time for rosé!

 The colour is salmon, and the taste is pure summer, with hints of raspberries and rose petals, rhubarb and a gentle acidity that begs for a second glass.

-Handbook reader offer: buy two bottles of Babylonstoren’s Mourvèdre Rosé and get the third free, shop the wine online here…
+Handbook reader offer: buy fifth bottles of Babylonstoren’s Mourvèdre Rosé and get the sixth free, shop the wine online here…

 Billecart Salmon Rosé Brut